Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/browser-ampli.md

     ampli.eventName(properties: EventNameProperties, options: EventOptions, extra: MiddlewareExtra)
     ```

 The `properties` argument passes event properties.

 The `options` argument allows you to pass to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#properties-1), like `price`, `quanity` and `revenue`.

 The `extra` argument lets you pass data to middleware.

 For example, in the code snippet below, your tracking plan contains an event called `songPlayed`.
-The event is defined with two required properties: `songId` and `songFavorited.` The property type for `songId` is string, and `songFavorited` is a boolean.
+The event is defined with two required properties: `songId` and `songFavorited`.
+ The property type for `songId` is string, and `songFavorited` is a boolean.

 The event has an Amplitude field defined: `deviceId`.
 Learn more about Amplitude fields [here](https://developers.amplitude.com/docs/http-api-v2#properties-1).
  The event has one MiddlewareExtra defined: `myMiddleware`.
 Learn more about [Middleware](#middleware).

 === "TypeScript"